 Installing solar panels has become popular for some as a source of their energy, as well as devices that can convert wind into energy.
 Insulating your walls, replacing doors and windows.
 These can be great options for those looking to not only be greener, but save some money.

-Another reason why some may look to remortgage to release equity, is to partake in debt consolidation.
+Another reason why some may look to release equity, is so they can remortgage for debt consolidation.
 Whilst a remortgage to consolidate debts can be a great option for some, it’s not a decision to be made lightly and we would recommend taking remortgage advice ahead of time.